 GHEKKO, SEAHORSE, STARFISH & GINSENG – This liquor is a sublime combination of the invigorating characteristics of various marine creatures (seahorse and starfish) and the reptilian ghekko.
 This liquor is the ultimate thrust for men.
 (DONTCHA JUST LOVE A GOOD THRUSTING GROG!)

-While we enjoy the sun, women here to do their best to avoid it as pale skin is most desirable in Vietnam.
-Before hopping on her motorbike a woman will often pull on gloves reaching her shoulders, don a conical hat, wrap a scarf over her nose and mouth, and then add a pair of sunglasses to complete the disguise.
+While we enjoy the sun, women here to do their best to avoid it, as pale skin is most desirable in Vietnam.
+Before hopping on her motorbike a woman will often pull on gloves reaching her shoulders, don her conical hat, wrap a scarf over her nose and mouth, and then add a pair of sunglasses to complete the disguise.
 Sun protected indeed, and as an extra bonus, fully prepared should they acquire the urge to knock over a bank!

-Only 2 km shy of the Chinese border at Lao Cai, we switch to a minibus for a final 2 ½ hour trip through the steep mountains to misty Sapa.
-The funky ‘Cat Cat Guesthouse’ is basic, and features a busted bed, a broken sink spewing water on the floor, and a cheek-pinching toilet seat with one crack too many; but despite its ‘character’, we adore the little place due to its location.
+Only 2 km shy of the Chinese border at Lao Cai, we switch over to a minibus for a final 2 ½ hour trip through the steep mountains to misty Sapa.
+The funky ‘Cat Cat Guesthouse’ is basic, and features a busted bed, a broken sink spewing water on the floor, and a cheek-pinching toilet seat with one crack too many.
+However, despite its ‘character’, we adore the little place due to its location and rugged scenery.

 Sapa is home to many intriguing hill tribe villages all reachable within a few hours, and to check them out, we rent an old army jeep literally taped and wired together.
 With skin stretched taut over our knuckles, we drive over malnourished dirt roads so outrageously steep they would make even the Dali Lama tense!

-Christine, with an aversion to intimacy with insects, is busily smearing them into an omelet, before pulling a sheet over her head for a few fitful hours of sleep.
-Our grumble-fest ends once the train finally chugs into Hanoi Station; where, chasing sanity, we race away with speed that would make a blur look lethargic!
+Boarding the train we’re given a bread roll in the advanced stage of rigor mortis and a small plastic bottle of water.
+I can’t help but chuckle at the appropriateness, as the bug-infested train becomes our ‘prison’ for the next 10 hours.
+Christine, with an aversion to intimacy with insects, is busily smearing them into an omelet before pulling a sheet over her head for a few fitful hours of sleep.
+Our grumble-fest ends at Hanoi Station, where, chasing sanity, we race away from the train with speed that would make a blur look lethargic.

 Mark Colegrave 2003